What does Mayorga mean?

 When it comes to our coffee we only roast on demand.
 This means we project customer demand using current online orders and historic sales from the same period to estimate what our inventory levels should be to allow us to meet customer needs without selling out prematurely or over roasting.

-When customers order from us directly they will be receiving incredibly fresh coffee.
-That has been hand roasted and packaged in small batches.
-It is very possible depending on what the customer orders that the coffee may have been roasted that day.
+When you order from us directly you will be receiving incredibly fresh coffee that has been hand roasted and packaged in small batches.
+It is very possible depending on what is ordered that the coffee may have been roasted that day.
 Most of our coffees, however, will have been roasted within that week or so.
-We do not sell 'old' coffee.

 I need super freshly roasted coffee for espresso

 When making espresso it is actually preferable to use coffee that has been roasted between 7-21 days prior to use.
 As coffee ages after roasting the more the flavors have time to fully develop.